zeek/spicy/doc/toolchain.rst

         Set to see summary of compilation options.

     ``HILTI_OPTIMIZER_ENABLE_CFG``
-        Set to `1` to enable experimental control-flow based optimizations.
+        Set to anything but `1` to disable control-flow based optimizations.
         These optimizations remove dead code both in user as well as in Spicy-generated code, so enabling these optimizations can improve runtime parser throughput as well as lead to faster faster C++ compilation.

-        Since this optimization does not have complete coverage of all possible Spicy statements yet it might incorrectly classify statements as having not visible side effects and remove them, thus breaking valid code.
-If some source code behaves as expected with these passes enable on under test it should however also work in general.

-        .. todo:: Always enable these passes once we have full coverage.

 .. _spicy-driver: